SEMINOLE CULTURE AND HISTORY

 https://dos.myflorida.com/historical/preservation/heritage-trails/seminole-wars-heritage-trail/

-The State of Florida offers a free 56-page publication that gives the history of the wars and other Florida topics.
+To the Seminole people, it was one long war.
+The State of Florida offers a free 56-page publication that gives the history of wars and other Florida topics.

 The publication also includes information and locations on battlefields, cemeteries, museum exhibits, monuments, historical markers, and other sites with direct links to the Seminole Wars.